-In a joint project of WASSER FÜR WASSER (WfW), WSUP (Water and Sanitation for the Urban Poor), the DFID (Department for International Development, GB) and the LWSC (Lusaka Water and Sanitation Company), the goal was to supply the entire area of Misisi with safe and affordable drinking water.
+In a joint project of WASSER FÜR WASSER (WfW), WSUP (Water and Sanitation for the Urban Poor), the FCDO (Foreign, Commonwealth & Development Office) and the LWSC (Lusaka Water Supply & Sanitation Company), the goal was to supply the entire area of Misisi with safe and affordable drinking water.
 Not least in order to reduce the extent of waterborne diseases.
 The project report shows every measure that has been taken.

 Long-lasting and fracture-resistant PE100 pipes were used for the construction of 4.5 km of water pipelines.
 Blasting had to be carried out in the stony area to be able to lay the pipes.
 A project task force consisting of local residents was in charge of informing residents about the importance of laying water pipes and with carrying out daily inspections of the work.

 The construction of the 20 water kiosks was carried out by the LWSC and included sanitary and bricklaying work.
-We are pleased to note that graduates of the WfW partner school LVTC (Lusaka Vocational Training Centre) were also involved.
+We are pleased to note that graduates of the WfW partner school LVTC (Lusaka Vocational and Technical College) were also involved.